Shreya Arora

 Bengali: Adda

-A long conversation had with friends, usually over tea.
+A long chat with friends, usually over tea

 Odia: Dhain Kiri Kiri